Breadsticks

 Step 2:

 Once liquid is incorporated, turn mixer up to medium high speed and mix for 5 minutes.
 Dough will be more like a batter than a glutenous pizza dough.
-Scrape sides of bowl, consolidate dough at the bottom of the mixing bowl and cover bowl with a clean cloth (keeping it at the top of the bowl to prevent sticking to the dough).
+Scrape sides of bowl, consolidate dough at the bottom of the mixing bowl and cover bowl with a clean cloth (keeping the cloth at the top of the bowl to prevent sticking to the dough).

 Step 3: